settwi/helioml-jets/readme.md

 curl -L https://conservancy.umn.edu/bitstreams/539e27e6-20fb-47a7-b9c7-2b19af910120/download > jet_clusters.json
 ```

-The output is a `.asdf` file which encodes the region data.
+The output is an ASDF file which encodes the region data.

 ### `download_all_jethunter_images.py`
 Given the Jet Hunter catalog, download all of the jets